 After several rounds of interviews, you finally land a job offer from a terrific team at a company with a bright future.
-You may have made it through the most challenging part of the job search process, but there's another step before you should accept the offer: salary negotiation.
+Here's one last question: Do you know how to negotiate salary?
+You may have made it through the most challenging part of the job search process, but that's an important step before you accept the offer.

 In a market where in-demand professionals often consider multiple job offers, companies know they have to have some flexibility in their salary ranges.
 A new survey from Robert Half, however, shows job seekers may not be speaking up for more pay.
 Only 39 percent said they tried to negotiate salary during their last job offer.